josedulanto/rails-boilerplate/README.md

 * [Simple Form](https://github.com/plataformatec/simple_form): Forms made easy for Rails!
 It's tied to a simple DSL, with no opinion on markup.
 * [Kaminari](https://github.com/amatsuda/kaminari): A Scope & Engine based, clean, powerful, customizable and sophisticated paginator for Rails 3 and 4.

-ToDo:
----
-* Devise with omniauth.
-* Capistrano or similar for deployment.
-* Some admin panel.
-* Your suggestion here.

 My setup:
 ---
 You could skip this section but I wanted to show you some of the tools I use in my projects that could be useful for you too.